-- to treat melanoma (a type of skin cancer) that was unsuccessfully treated with surgery and that has spread to other parts of the body, or in combination with other chemotherapy medications to treat and prevent the return of melanoma after surgery to remove it and any affected lymph nodes;
+- to treat melanoma (a type of skin cancer) that cannot be treated with surgery and that has spread to other parts of the body, or in combination with other chemotherapy medications to treat and prevent the return of melanoma after surgery to remove it and any affected lymph nodes;

 - to treat a certain type of head and neck cancer that keeps coming back or has spread to other parts of the body that worsened during or after treatment with other chemotherapy medications;

 - to treat a certain type of Hodgkin's lymphoma (Hodgkin's disease) in children and adults that did not get better with other chemotherapy treatments or got better but returned after being treated 3 or more times with other chemotherapy medications;

 - to treat a certain type of primary mediastinal B-cell lymphoma (PMBCL; non-Hodgkin lymphoma) in children and adults that did not get better with other chemotherapy treatments or returned after being treated 2 or more times with other chemotherapy medications;